 Working remotely offers greater flexibility.
 You can run your practice your way!
 A couple of examples are setting your own hours and choosing where you work from.

 You can keep costs low.
-Without having to spend money on an office, and making use of free cloud software, it can be a really cost effective way to start your own business.
+Without having to spend money on an office it can be a really cost effective way to start your own business.